mohanmca/MohanLearningGround/src/main/md/Math/Statistics.md

   * There are 3 averages for mathematician
     * Arithmatic mean, median and mode
   * Sometime easier to find median than mean (Ex: height of 100 men)
-  * Median is middle (once sorted)
+  * Median is middle (once sorted) - (n + 1)/2 spot in the ordered list
+    * It is the number such that half of the observations fall above, and half fall below.
-  * Mode - Modal family, most number of occrences
+  * Mode - Modal family, most number of occrences.
+The value that occurs with the highest frequency is the mode.
   * It is possible to have more than one mode
-  * Outliers (one of too high, too low) may skew Mean, but not mode
+  * Outliers (one of too high, too low) may skew Mean, but not mode.
+Mean is very sensitive to outliers.
   * Easy to pick one among, to mislead data
   * To know the truth, we should know variation around mean values
   * Example: Median mortality of eight months means, it is 50th percentail point in distribution, 50% of people live longer than eigth months